salwanmansi/QuanticAiProjectRepo/README.md

 4. A constrained RAG prompt generates citation‑grounded answers
 5. Responses are evaluated using automated metrics

+**Deployment Architecture:**

+For production deployment on Render, the backend Flask service also serves the compiled React frontend.
+The React application is built during the Render build phase, and its static assets (`build/static`) are served directly by Flask, enabling a single-service deployment under one URL.

 **Core principles:**

 * Deterministic runs via fixed random seeds